-One hundred two chickens have tested positive for flavivirus antibodies and require additional specialized testing to distinguish between WNV and SLEV antibodies.
+One hundred two chickens in 2021 and three chickens in 2022 have tested positive for flavivirus antibodies and require additional specialized testing to distinguish between WNV and SLEV antibodies.
 Testing is currently delayed due to supply chain issues.
 The final determination of these birds will be updated as more information becomes available.
 In Florida, both WNV and SLEV have similar disease vectors and epidemiology.
 Seroconversion rates for flavivirus are included in the table.